redfortlabs/CamTrace/README.md

 # CamTrace — IP Enrichment (PTR / ASN / Geo)

+CamTrace is a lightweight tool that takes raw network flow logs from IoT and other connected devices and makes them easier to understand.
+Out of the box, flow records usually only show IP addresses — which can be cryptic and hard to interpret.

-CamTrace enriches network flow logs with:
+CamTrace enriches those flows by adding:

-- Reverse DNS (PTR) lookups
+- ** Reverse DNS (PTR)** lookups → shows the hostname tied to an IP
-- ASN ownership (via MaxMind GeoLite2-ASN)
-- GeoIP country/city/lat/long (via MaxMind GeoLite2-City)
-- This runs fully locally using your downloaded MaxMind databases.
+- **ASN ownership** → identifies the network owner (e.g., Google, Cloudflare)
+- **GeoIP data** → adds country, city, and latitude/longitude

+This makes it much simpler to answer questions like:
+- “Which external services is this device talking to?”
+- “Are flows leaving the country?”
+- “Which organizations own the IP ranges my IoT devices connect to?”

+Everything runs locally on your machine using MaxMind’s free GeoLite2 databases, so no data is sent outside your environment.

 ---